Bahamas Company Formation

 • Corporate Director – Available

-• Local Director - Not required
+• Local director – Not required

 • Nominee Director – Available

-• Secretary - Not required (optional)
+• Secretary – Not required.
+Optional.

-• Local Secretary - Not required (optional)
+• Local Secretary – Not required.

-• Requirements for Shareholders
+Requirements to Shareholders

 • Minimum Number of Shareholders – 1